jvwong/filterGene2Pubmed/article_hit_enrichment/readme.md

 # Evaluate

-- The null model is a hypergeometric distribution composed of:
+- The null model is a hypergeometric distribution `F(x; N, n, M)` where:
   - M: The total number of articles in the test set
   - n: The total number of hits in the test set
   - N: The number of articles proposed (i.e. by the candidate algorithm)
-  - x: The actual number of hits maong the set of proposed articles
+  - x: The actual number of hits among the set of proposed articles

 ## Scripts